 Here at UNiDAYS, students are at the heart of our global community.
 And amid the chaos of Coronavirus, we imagine how tough it must be to be in your shoes right now.
-Classes and study abroad programs have been cancelled, dorms are shuttered, sports are cancelled, and you’re probably left thinking… What now?
+Classes and study abroad programs have been cancelled, sports are cancelled, and you’re probably left thinking… What now?

 We’re not medical experts, but one thing we do know about is student life.
 So, in light of this strange time we’re all living through, here are some resources and tips to help you handle the Coronavirus outbreak.

 A (brief) college student’s guide to COVID19:

 According to the CDC, frequent and thorough hand washing is one of the best defenses against Coronavirus.
 Wash your hands after going out in public and after blowing your nose, coughing, or sneezing.
 The CDC recommends washing your hands with soap and water for at least 20 seconds.

 Pro tip: Sing the lyrics to the first 20 seconds of your favorite song while you wash!